 - 53.4 million Americans partake in hunting, fishing and recreational shooting each year, spending $93.7 billion on gear, motorboat fuel, licenses, travel, and clothing.
 These are recreational activities that can be practiced safely while adhering to social distancing guidelines.

 - Hunting and fishing license sales surge during crises, as demonstrated during the recessions of 1988, 2001, and 2008.
 In early 2020, Vermont reported hunting license sales were up 23%, and 5,300 more fishing licenses were sold compared to the same period in the previous year.
-Increases in license sales were also observed in IN, VA, TN, MI, NY, and IA.
+Increases in license sales were also observed in IN, IA, and several other states across the country.

-- The recent stoppage of youth sports as a result of the pandemic is encouraging more youth to buy fishing licenses as an alternative, socially distanced activity.
+- The stoppage of youth sports in 2020 as a result of the COVID-19 pandemic is believed to have encouraged more youth to buy fishing licenses as an alternative, socially distanced activity.

 - By mid-May 2020, Tennessee saw 8,412 more spring turkeys harvested than at the same point in 2019, an increase that was attributed, at least in part, to increased participation in response to the COVID-19 pandemic.